movingname/risk_management_resources/README.md

 This file contains a list of industrial and academic articles related to detecting and mitigating risks.
 Currently, these articles can be grouped into several sub-topics:

 - Anomaly Detection
+- Fraud Detection
+- Malicious account detection
 - Risk management system / infrastructure design
-- Malicious account detection

 Hope you find this reference list helpful!